kalamuna/kalastatic/docs/index.md

 ## Benefits
 ### Stakeholders
 #### Clients
-- Small uncertainties in communication get ironed out much earlier/
+- Small uncertainties in communication get ironed out much earlier.
-- I don't want to see a generically styled, broken dev site for the first few weeks of a project.
-- Real, demonstrable progress, earlier than before.
+- Real, demonstrable progress happens early.
 - Many concerns can be addressed during the project, instead of waiting for certain milestones.
-- Whole process becomes more participator.
+- The whole process becomes more participatory.

 #### Agency, PMs, Account Managers
-- The client never sees a barebones generic site, during demos.
+- The client never sees a barebones generic site during demos.
 - From first contact, their branding, typography and colors are in place.
-This avoids uncertainty, stress, and eucation on my part.
+This avoids uncertainty, stress and education.
-- Questions around specifics arise much earlier in the process.
+- Specific client feedback happens earlier on assets that are cheaper to fix as a prototype than a back-end build.

 #### User Experience
-- We can test assumptions earlier.
+- We can test assumptions with stakeholders earlier.
-- We can put our designs and patterns in front of Stakeholders and Clients earlier in the process.
 - We can "show not tell" more effectively.
-- Easier to communicate with stakeholders about abstractions.
+- It's easier to communicate with stakeholders about abstractions when we are looking at something concrete.

 #### Frontend Dev
 - Can work in tools commonly used in the trade.